mrengy/vanguard-history/README.md

 We will work on code (which plugins to use, theme code, and mu-plugin code) **locally first**, then push it to Github, review it, and eventually deploy it to the production website. **Github is the source of truth for code**.

-**The stage website is the source of truth for content** (database and uploaded files).
-We can periodically pull database content down from stage to dev and local installs to sync it.
-If you make database changes locally that the stage site should have, **also make those changes on the stage site**.
+**The production website is the source of truth for content** (database and uploaded files).
+We can periodically pull database content down from production to dev and local installs to sync it.
+If you make database changes locally that the production site should have, **also make those changes on the production site**.

 # Working locally